The question is, do you all believe that this student loan program is fully paid for?

 They analyzed the budget model and expected the foundation found that debt consolidation and cancellation rather will cost the average individual taxpayer over $2,000.

-And it's now what, day five, six, seven, and the White House still refuses to say who's gonna pay for Biden's you know trillion dollar handout.
+And the White House still refuses to say who's going to pay for Biden's trillion-dollar handout.

 I played it for you.